JaimePolidura/EventBusJava/README.md

 # EventBusJava

-This library provides a way to publish your own events and subscribe to them in a easy way.
+This library provides a way to publish your own events and subscribe to them in a easy and powerful way.

 ## SET UP